MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-install-on-linux.md

 5. Make sure the system repositories are up-to-date prior to installing DeployR.
 The following commands *do not install anything*; however running them will ensure that the repositories contain the latest software.
 Run the following command:
     + For Redhat / CentOS:
+      ```
       sudo yum clean all
+      ```

     + For Ubuntu:
+      ```
       sudo apt-get update
+      ```

     + For OpenSUSE / SLES:
+      ```
       sudo zypper clean --all
+      ```

 6. Install the following packages (`make`, `gcc`, `gfortran`, `cairo-devel`, `libicu`, and `libicu-devel`) if any of them are missing as follows:

     >Install packages as `root` or a user with `sudo` permissions.

-	For Redhat / CentOS:

-    1. For each package name, run the following command to check if the required package is already installed:
+	+ For Redhat / CentOS, check if the required packages are already installed and install any missing packages as follows:
+      ```
+      #VERIFY ALL PACKAGE DEPENDENCIES ARE INSTALLED
       yum list make gcc gfortran cairo-devel libicu libicu-devel

-    2. For each missing package, run the following command:
+      #INSTALL ALL MISSING PACKAGES

-            # ONE LINE PER MISSING PACKAGE
+      #ONE LINE PER MISSING PACKAGE
       yum install <missing_package_name>

-	For Ubuntu:
+      ```

-    1. For each package name, run the following command to check if the required package is already installed:
+	+ For Ubuntu, check if the required packages are already installed and install any missing packages as follows:
+      ```
+      #VERIFY ALL PACKAGE DEPENDENCIES ARE INSTALLED
       dpkg -l make gcc gfortran cairo-devel libicu libicu-devel

-    2. For each missing package, run the following command:
+      #INSTALL ALL MISSING PACKAGES

-            # ONE LINE PER MISSING PACKAGE
+      #ONE LINE PER MISSING PACKAGE
       sudo apt-get install <missing-package-name>

-	For OpenSUSE / SLES:
+      ```

-    1. For each package name, run the following command to check if the required package is already installed:
+	+ For SLES, check if the required packages are already installed and install any missing packages as follows:
+      ```
+      #VERIFY ALL PACKAGE DEPENDENCIES ARE INSTALLED
       sudo zypper search -i <package-name>

-    2. For each missing package, run the following command:
+      #INSTALL ALL MISSING PACKAGES

-            # ONE LINE PER MISSING PACKAGE
+      #ONE LINE PER MISSING PACKAGE
       sudo zypper install <missing-package-name>
+      ```

 ## Install DeployR Server